 German MPs to grill ex-Wirecard boss over massive fraud

-[FRANKFURT] Markus Braun, the former chief executive of disgraced payments giant Wirecard, will on Thursday face a public grilling by German lawmakers over the massive accounting fraud that brought down his firm.
+MARKUS Braun, the former chief executive of disgraced payments giant Wirecard, will face a public grilling by German lawmakers over the massive accounting fraud that brought down his firm.

-Wirecard collapsed in June after it was forced to admit 1.9 billion euros (S$3.02 billion) missing from its accounts did not exist, and members of Parliament (MPs) have opened a full parliamentary inquiry into possible regulatory failings that allowed the cheating to go unnoticed for years.
+Wirecard collapsed in June after it was forced to admit 1.9 billion euros (S$3 billion) missing from its accounts did not exist, and MPs have opened a full parliamentary inquiry into possible regulatory failings that allowed the cheating to go unnoticed for years.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg